volkerjaenisch/inqbus.installer/doc/source/handler.rst

 python development-mode.
 The project is installed in the virtual environment created with Anaconda.

-Therefore it takes five arguments.
-The first one is the name.
+Therefore it takes four arguments.

 The next to one specify the directory where your project is saved.
-The second argument is the name of your project and also the name of the project's root-directory.
-The third one is the path to the directory, where the root-directory is found.
+The first argument is the name of your project and also the name of the project's root-directory.
+The second one is the path to the directory, where the root-directory is found.

 The last two arguments specify your anaconda environment.
 The first one is the